 Step 3 – Trichomes

 Buds covered in a thick layer of sparkling trichomes are of higher quality and are more likely to have beneficial effects.
 While trichomes are difficult to see with the naked eye, you can use a jeweler’s loupe or a magnifying jar.
-Most dispensaries will provide shoppers with a hand-held magnifying glass or jar so they can get a better look at the trichomes.
+Most dispensaries will provide shoppers with a hand-held magnifying glass or jar to better look at the trichomes.

 Tip: In a pinch, you can also use your smartphone to get a good look at the trichomes.
 Snap a few pics of the buds and zoom in on the image to check the color, clarity, and coverage of the crystals.